custom-components/ble_monitor/faq.md

     - You will first have to allow apps to be installed from “unknown sources” in your android settings (Settings – security – select “unknow sources).
     - [Download](https://www.kapiba.ru/2017/11/mi-home.html) MiHome mod and install the MiHome mod apk on your android phone.
 Use google translate to translate the website, as the website is only available in Russian.
 At the bottom, you will find the download link to the latest version.
 MiHome mod is basically just MiHome with some translatons from chinese to English and Russian, but also with the possibility to save the encryption key.
+    - You may need to use an older version - visit the "ARCHIVE previos versions" area.
+Tested as working on MiHome_5.7.5_63055_vevs.apk, YMMV
     - During setup of the app, give access to the local device storage.
     - The app will create a folder `/devicestorage/vevs/`.
 Add a folder `logs` in this folder (`/devicestorage/vevs/logs/`).
     - Add the sensor device to the MiHome app.